peterStitt/libspatialaudio/docs/LoudspeakerBinauralization.md

 where $`z_{ear}(t)`$ is the signal at the left or right ear, $`h_{ear}`$ is the corresponding HRIR for the left/right ear, $`x_{m}(t)`$ is the signal of the $m$-th loudspeaker and $M$ is the total number of loudspeakers.

-`CSpeakersBinauralizer` provides a simple convolution of a set of supplied loudspeaker signals with a pair of HRTFs (one for each ear).
+`SpeakersBinauralizer` provides a simple convolution of a set of supplied loudspeaker signals with a pair of HRTFs (one for each ear).
 The convolution is implemented in the frequency domain using an overlap-add algorithm.

 If `libmysofa` is activated at compile time then the HRTF can be loaded from a .SOFA file, allowing for the use of custom HRTFs.
 Custom HRTFs allow for users to potentially load their own HRTF, giving highly personalised rendering.

-## CSpeakersBinauralizer
+## SpeakersBinauralizer

 ### Configuration